yochaigal/cairn/wip/2e/setting-seeds.md

 ## The Map

-Points on a map are generally divided into three categories:
+Points of Interest on a map (or POIs) are generally divided into three categories:
 - **Refuge**: A town, temple, or place of shelter.
 - **Landmarks** or **Hazard**: A significant geographic signpost or hazard.
 - **Lairs** or **Dungeons**: An explicitly dangerous adventure site.

+The paths that connect POIs them can be divided into four types:
+- _Accessible Paths_ are known by the PCs _and_ accessible.
+They always appear on in-world maps.
+- _Elevated Paths_ are known by the PCs _and_ accessible, but crossing them comes at a higher cost.
+Climbing them may provide characters with the ability to see more of the world than what appears on an in-world map.
+- _Blocked Paths_ are known by the PCs but _not_ directly accessible.
+They may require special knowledge to bypass, or tools.
+They will appear on in-world maps.
+- _Hidden Paths_ are only known by some, and learning about them always require some kind of _cost_.
+They do not appear on in-world maps, though there may be hints or clues for those who know how to find them.

+### The Basics

 - On a flat sheet of paper draw a circle.
 This is the Heart of your adventure site.
 - Roll 4d12 and write the results around the circle as if it were a clock face.
 Do not reroll duplicates.
 - Starting with the lowest number, draw any combination of the following Paths:
-  - A bold line indicating an accessible Path.
+  - A bold line indicating an _accessible_ path.
-  - A dashed line indicating a _hidden_ Path.
+  - A dashed line indicating a _hidden_ path.
-  - A crossed line indicating a _blocked_ Path.
+  - A crossed line indicating a _blocked_ path.
-  - A line with a number on top (1-4) indicating _elevation_.
+  - A line with a star on top indicating an _elevated_ path.
 - At the terminus of each line, add a Point of Interest (POI):
   - A circle to represent a _refuge_ (a town, city, farm, etc).
   - A triangle to represent a _landmark or hazard_ (a rock formation, stone bridge, sinkhole, etc.).